-Human resource compliance can be traced back to the origin of human resource functions: administrative and supervisory functions.
+Human resource compliance can be track back to the origin of human resource functions: administrative and supervisory functions.
 Compliance is still a very important area of human resource management.
 Several policies and guidelines govern work arrangements.

 Human resources professionals must understand and master these laws to help their organizations maintain compliance and avoid paying fines.
 Another rationale for the HR department to be conscious of and respond to any possible discrepancies in enforcement is the risk to an organization’s credibility.
+Therefore, you can use HRIS software that can automate HR tasks and employee administration.

 Numerous duties belong to the human resource officer or organization.
 They recruit, hire, enter and fire employees; perform management tasks; manage wages and employee benefits; help employees train and develop; cultivate company culture; and manage risks and safety measures.
 Besides that, and maybe most notably, they support their businesses in staying consistent with the statutory provision.